himanimanjunath/wildlife-species-identifier/README.md

 Web application that integrates machine learning models for image classification.
 This project consists of a Flask backend and a React frontend.

+## About
 This is a computer vision project aimed to identify endangered species and rare animal sightings.

 ## Dataset
 Our data set is from [LILA BC](https://lila.science/datasets/nacti).
 It contains 3.7M camera trap images from five locations across the United States, with labels for 28 animal categories, primarily at the species level (for example, the most common labels are cattle, boar, and red deer).

 ## Preprocessing
-Starting with such a large dataset, we narrowed it down to around 70k images.
+We narrowed our dataset down to around 70k images.

 ## Model Training
 * Randomly sampled 2% of the full dataset (67,000 out of 3.2 million images), preserving the original class distribution in the subset.